Stephen-Austine/Heart-Disease-Risk-Prediction-practise/README.md

-# CardioScan — Heart Disease Risk Prediction
+# Heart Disease Risk Prediction

 A machine learning web application for early heart disease risk assessment.
 Built as a BSc Data Science capstone project at USIU-Africa.